Yan (state): Culture and society

+Set of ritual vessels found in the Yan capital Xiadu.

 Before the state of Qin unified China in 221 BC, each region had its own unique customs and culture, although all were dominated by an upper class that shared a largely common culture.
-In the Yu Gong (Tribute of Yu), a section of the Book of Documents which was most likely composed in the 4th century BC, the author describes a China that is divided into nine regions, each with its own distinctive culture and products.
+In the Yu Gong (Tribute of Yu), a section of the Book of Documents which was most likely composed in the 4th century BC, the author describes a China that is divided into Nine Provinces, each with its own distinctive culture and products.
 The core theme of this section is that these nine regions are unified into one state by the travels of the eponymous sage, Yu the Great and by sending each region's unique goods to the capital as tribute.
 Other texts also discussed these regional variations in culture and physical environments.

 One of these texts was The Book of Master Wu, written in response to a query by Marquis Wu of Wei on how to cope with the other states.
 Wu Qi, the author of the work, declared that the government and nature of the people were reflective of the terrain they live in.
 Of Yan, he said:

+Yan's defensive formations are solid but lack flexibility (燕陳守而不走).